return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/amd/amdgpu/amdgpu_device_c.rst

 Description
 -----------

-Disables Writeback and frees the Writeback memory (all asics).
+Initializes writeback and allocates writeback memory (all asics).
 Used at driver startup.
 Returns 0 on success or an -error on failure.